I wish I was on the receiving end of this adorable DIY Valentine’s Day treat bag and card combo!

 While I waited, I filled two treat bags with Dolly mix.
 I went to the bulk store in search of heart shaped candies but stumbled across this British confection instead.
 Apparently it’s been around since the 1920s and I love that it (the Waterbridge brand, at least) uses completely natural flavors and colours.

 Sure, this treat packs a lot of sugar (and I feel guilty about that), but the pieces are small and made to scale for tiny little hands.
-My hope is that they'll devour it more slowly!
+My hope is that they’ll devour it more slowly!
+If you’re mindful of sugar consumption, try making these super easy, homemade gummies with no added sugar!

 Once the cards were dry, I slid a folded card over the top of each treat bag and stapled it near the bottom in two places.